Last updated: 11 May, 2021

 ► All international travellers are advised to postpone their travel.

 ► The entry of ocean liners, fishing boats and leisure boats arriving from abroad into New Caledonian waters remains prohibited (except French government or military vessels).

-55 reported cases have recovered, and there have been zero deaths.
+66 cases reported since 7 March, 2021, and there have been zero deaths.

 ⚠ IMPORTANT: Status of flights to and from New Caledonia ⚠